-Politico: US Forest Service head resigns amid misconduct investigation
+US Forest Service head resigns amid misconduct investigation

 Tooke's time as Forest Service chief began only recently, under President Donald Trump's tenure.
 Agriculture Secretary Sonny Perdue tapped Tooke to lead the agency in August 2017, but according to a news release from the time of the announcement, Tooke had worked for the Forest Service since he was a teenager.

-Politico reported that Perdue accepted Tooke's resignation Wednesday.
+Perdue accepted Tooke's resignation Wednesday.

-"In my experience, in order to effectively lead any organization, you must have the moral authority to inspire its members to work toward the goal of continuous improvement," Perdue said in a statement, according to Politico.
-"Chief Tooke has determined that it is best for the Forest Service, its future and its employees that he step aside.
-I thank him for his decades of service to this nation and to the conservation of its natural resources."
+"Forest Service Chief Tony Tooke today tendered his resignation, which I accepted," Perdue wrote in a statement.
+"The Forest Service is filled with dedicated employees from across this nation who devote their lives to promoting healthy and productive forests for the benefit of taxpayers and our environment.
+In my experience, in order to effectively lead any organization, you must have the moral authority to inspire its members to work toward the goal of continuous improvement."